LoopKit/loopdocs/docs/operation/loop-settings/omnipod-pump.md

 4. Listen to the clicks filling the canula, wait for insertion and the progress bar to complete.
 The number of clicks to insertion is not consistent.
 The cannula will deploy before the progress bar is completed.
 5. Confirm cannula has deployed by looking through the peep hole on pod
 6. Press the `Continue` button
-7. Setup is complete and your pod is ready for use when you press the final `Continue` button

 <p align="center">
 <img src="../img/pod-setup-02-insert.png" width="650">